-Cyber-physical systems (CPS) and the Internet-of-Things (IoT) result in a tremendous amount of generated, measured and recorded time-series data.
-Extracting temporal segments that encode patterns with useful information out of these huge amounts of data is an extremely difficult problem.
-We propose shape expressions as a declarative formalism for specifying, querying and extracting sophisticated temporal patterns from possibly noisy data.
+Modern Cyber-physical systems (CPS) and the Internet-of-Things (IoT) are data factories generating, measuring and recording huge amounts of time series.
+The useful information in time series is usually present in the form of sequential patterns.
+We propose shape expressions as a declarative language for specification and extraction of rich temporal patterns from possibly noisy data.
 Shape expressions are regular expressions with arbitrary (linear, exponential, sinusoidal, etc.) shapes with parameters as atomic predicates and additional constraints on these parameters.
-We equip shape expressions with a novel noisy semantics that combines regular expression matching semantics with statistical regression.
-We characterize essential properties of the formalism and propose an efficient approximate shape expression matching procedure.
-We demonstrate the wide applicability of this technique on two case studies.
+We associate to shape expressions novel noisy semantics that combines regular expression matching semantics with statistical regression.
+We study essential properties of the language and propose an efficient heuristic for approximate matching of shape expressions.
+We demonstrate the applicability of this technique on two case studies from the health and the avionics domains.